Air Fryer Recipe

 Pumpkin Spiced Apple Rolls

-A delightful and autumn-inspired pumpkin spiced apple rolls recipe, perfect for air frying.
+A cosy, autumn-inspired recipe for pumpkin spiced apple rolls, just right for the air fryer.

 Ingredients